Layer 2 TFTP Relay for TFTP Recovery with IP Conflicts

 And indeed, amidst all the unsolicited ARP replies TFTP requests started popping up!
 So, at least one direction was working now.
 I did have to assign the same 192.168.42.2 to my notebook computer running the TFTP server.
 After doing so, the TFTP server started responding.

 However, the TFTP response did not make it out onto the network, as the destination IPv4 was assigned to the notebook itself.
-I tried to mess around with ebtables/arptables a bit, but didn't find anything that worked as inteded.
+I tried to mess around with ebtables/arptables a bit, but didn't find anything that worked as intended.

 Layer 2 Relay